tanzin8r/maas-site-manager/README.md

 ### Installing MAAS Site Manager

-Once you have a k8s Juju controller installing MAAS Site Manager is as simple as:
+Once you have a k8s Juju controller, install MAAS Site Manager and Postgresql:

 ```bash
 juju switch $YOUR_MODEL